WTXF-TV: Becoming a Fox-owned outlet

 When Group W instead entered into a partnership with CBS—resulting in an affiliation switch at KYW-TV and the sale of CBS-owned WCAU-TV (channel 10)—a second such opportunity emerged.
 Several months earlier, Fox had entered into a multi-station, multi-year partnership with New World Communications.
 New World and NBC emerged as the leading bidders for WCAU, with New World intending to switch WCAU to Fox if it emerged victorious; Fox also joined the bidding for WCAU in case New World's bid failed.
 However, Paramount/Viacom changed its Philadelphia plans.
-On August 31, 1994, it announced it would sell WTXF-TV for Fox for more than $200 million (equivalent to $ in dollars); that transaction gave the company the cash to then turn around and buy two of Combined's stations—WGBS-TV and WBFS-TV in Miami—to become UPN stations.
+On August 31, 1994, it was announced that it would sell WTXF-TV to Fox for more than $200 million (equivalent to $ in dollars); that transaction gave the company the cash to then turn around and buy two of Combined's stations—WGBS-TV and WBFS-TV in Miami—to become UPN stations.
 The FCC approved the deal in August 1995, as well as a waiver for Fox to own WTXF-TV and WNYW in New York City simultaneously.

 Fox made major changes.
 For some time prior to the sale, the station had been looking for newer, larger facilities for its 150 employees.
 In September 1994, the station had settled on a site in Bryn Mawr, a suburban move seen as a blow to Center City.
 Fox dropped the "Fox 29" brand, calling the station "Fox Philadelphia", and instead expanded in the Center City building.
 The station renamed itself "Fox 29" again in 2003; Philadelphia Daily News columnist Stu Bykofsky noted that most people had continued to call it by its channel number anyway.
 Fox began a major renovation of the building in 2005, now occupying all four floors including space once utilized by an insurance agency and a bank.